lina3362/Tableau-Homework/README.md

 </p>

-A analysis for the New York Citi Bike Program, in which responsible for overseeing the largest bike sharing program for 200,000+ data points in the United States in order to generate business insights in terms of visulize the peak time in both summer and winter period and the top start location in New York City and Jersey City, New Jersey
+A analysis for the New York Citi Bike Program, in which responsible for overseeing the largest bike sharing program for 200,000+ data points in the United States in order to generate business insights in terms of visulize the peak time in both summer and winter period and the top start location in New York City and Jersey City, New Jersey.
+I was interested to find out how COVID impacted Citi Bike via this project, so I selected 2019 and 2020 data, compared 2019 vs 2020 from total riders, gender distribution, tripduration, etc. aspects.

 * Click [here](https://public.tableau.com/profile/lina.ma3495#!/) to view complted dashboard